Osmansiddiquer/mathematical-calculator/README.md

 # mathematical-calculator
-A step-by-step solver for simple mathematical expressions
+A step-by-step solver for simple mathematical expressions.